List of Barnyard characters: Freddy

 Freddy (voiced by Cam Clarke) is a dimwitted ferret who is best friends with Peck, a rooster whom he's often tempted to eat; he used to be a carnivore, but then he's become a vegetarian to assimilate to the barnyard.
 However, in multiple times in the series, Freddy has shown gestures of or attempted to eat Peck, but every time when he tries, his attempt is thwarted, either intentionally or unintentionally.
-He is illiterate and suffers from paranoid delusions and has multiple personality disorders.
+He is illiterate and has paranoid delusions and multiple personality disorders.
 It's notable how Freddy is the only character to almost be banished from the barnyard twice for crimes he never committed.
 Once for seemingly eating Peck when he was really trying to get some cinnamon buns Peck was going to trade for anti-itch cream and the other being framed for attacking his friends when it was really termites possessing a ventriloquist dummy.
 Also, he's a character who's been struck by lightning multiple times throughout the series, but once, he temporarily became a genius after being struck.
 Freddy's superhero alter-ego is "Paranoid Man".

 Peck

 Peck (voiced by Rob Paulsen) is an intelligent, but weak rooster who is best friends with Freddy and appears to be unaware of Freddy's recurring urges to eat him.
-He is considered to be extremely accident-prone.
+He is considered to be extremely accident-prone, usually seen with a meteorite landing on him.
 Peck also explains the scientific parts to the audience to explain certain things that have happened.
 Peck seems to share a slight rivalry with Root, a larger, braver rooster on the barnyard, such as in "Pecky Suave", where we learn that Peck is shown to have a crush on a beautiful hen named Hanna.
 Peck's superhero alter-ego is "The Green Rooster".